 These notes introduce Aristotle as a thinker and establish his philosophical context: a detailed chronological timeline of his life (384–322 BCE) including his years at Plato’s Academy, tutoring of Alexander, founding of the Lyceum, and final departure from Athens; the…

-Plato’s Physics and Religion — Timaeus, Platonic solids, Demiurge, and the Intelligent Universe
+Plato’s Cosmology: Physics, the Demiurge, Platonic Solids, and the Intelligent Universe

 These notes cover Plato’s physics and religion in full: two reasons physics cannot reach truth (the epistemological argument from flux; the methodological argument that physics asks conditions rather than cause); the mechanistic vs teleological distinction with its full philosophical implications;…